 How to Learn Online: 5 Tips for Online Learning Success

 We all have areas where we want to learn and grow in our personal and professional lives.
 You might want to brush up on your Excel skills because you need them to advance at work, or maybe you enjoy taking photos in your free time and would like to get better at taking portraits of your family.
 No matter what your motivation, you’ve probably considered taking a self-paced online course.
 And it makes sense — you can take these courses at any time, in any place, on any device, whether you’re commuting to work and watching on your phone, sitting on the couch at home with your laptop, or anywhere in between.
-And now with many people spending more time at home in response to the COVID-19 outbreak and prevention measures, you may be considering using this time to develop a skill (or two) through online courses.

 In case you were wondering if self-paced online learning really is an effective way to learn, the verdict is in: Yes, it absolutely is!
 Studies have shown that people tend to remember more when they learn in a self-paced environment, they learn more online than in traditional lecture-based courses, and online learning is more equitable than classroom-based learning.
 Everyone gets an equal opportunity to engage with the material and review it in a way that works best for them.